 Atour Lifestyle Holdings Limited Announces Senior Management Change

-/EIN News/ -- SHANGHAI, China, Dec.
-16, 2022 (GLOBE NEWSWIRE) -- Atour Lifestyle Holdings Limited (“Atour” or the “Company”) (NASDAQ: ATAT), a leading hospitality and lifestyle company in China, announced today that Ms. Yisong Zhao has tendered her resignation as the Company’s Chief People Officer due to health reasons, effective on December 31, 2022.
+SHANGHAI, China, Dec.
+16, 2022 (GLOBE NEWSWIRE) -- Atour Lifestyle Holdings Limited ("Atour" or the "Company") ATAT, a leading hospitality and lifestyle company in China, announced today that Ms. Yisong Zhao has tendered her resignation as the Company's Chief People Officer due to health reasons, effective on December 31, 2022.

 "Since 2021, Ms. Yisong Zhao has made substantial contributions to our talent building and recruitment," said Mr. Haijun Wang, founder, chairman of the board and Chief Executive Officer of Atour.
 "She leaves behind an effective organizational structure and energetic team well-positioned to support as the company moves forward.
 We wish her all the very best."